 THE Steak House at Circus Circus has been serving irresistible food and delivering unbeatable service on the Las Vegas Strip for decades.
 This casual restaurant consistently wins accolades for its great food.
 The award-winning restaurant features Midwestern beef, aged for 21 days, and then grilled to perfection over a mesquite charcoal broiler.
 The menu features not only the choice cuts of steak you'd expect, like prime rib, porterhouse and filet, but also showcases other indulgent dishes like lamb chops, lobster and crab legs, as befits a traditional steakhouse setting.
 The memorable cuisine and impeccable service make THE Steak House one of the best-kept dining secrets in Las Vegas.
 It's known for its delicious steaks and its affordability in comparison to other steak houses on the Strip--it's not cheap, but does offer a great value.

-Vongerichten is such a well-known chef that foodies swoon over just his first name.
-Prime, Jean-Georges' acclaimed steakhouse at Bellagio Las Vegas, explains why.
+Vongerichten is such a well-known chef that foodies swoon upon hearing only his first name.
+Prime, Jean-Georges' acclaimed steakhouse at Bellagio Las Vegas, demonstrates why.
 From the decor to the food, Prime transforms your meal into a unforgettable fine-dining experience.
 The color scheme is Tiffany blue and brown, and original artwork graces the walls.
-Beef cuts include filet, bone-in ribeye, porterhouse, a peppercorn New York, dry-aged ribeye, veal, and braised beef short ribs.
+Beef selections include filet, bone-in rib eye, porterhouse, New York cuts and beef short ribs.
 In addition to its selection of beef, Prime's menu offers fish and seafood, chicken and lamb chops.
 A long list of vegetables and sides is offered to go along with the main course.
-The atmosphere at Prime is thoroughly elegant, and the food fits that setting.
+The atmosphere at Prime is thoroughly elegant, a fitting setting for the expertly crafted food.

 For a taste of New Orleans in Las Vegas, look no further than Delmonico.
 A classic steakhouse with a New Orleans Creole flare, Emeril Lagasse's Delmonico Steakhouse proudly offers more than the average Strip steakhouse.
 The beef is USDA Prime, dry aged, Creole seasoned and charbroiled.
 For beef cuts, choose from a boneless or bone-in rib eye, bone-in New York Strip or an Angus filet mignon.
-In addition to its fine steaks, Delmonico also serves a fresh selection of regional and Gulf seafood and highlights it for guests' enjoyment.
-It also offers an incredible lunch program, which can be customized to a guest's specific needs.
-Menu must-tries include the dry-aged Bone In Ribeye and Emeril's New Orleans Barbecue Shrimp.
-Be sure to wash everything down with a selection from the restaurant's Grand Award-winning wine list, boasting more than 2,300 bottles.
+In addition to its fine steaks, Delmonico also serves a fresh selection of regional and Gulf seafood and a wide selection of entrees, from fried chicken lobster sliders.
+Be sure to pick an accompanying wine from the restaurant's Grand Award-winning wine list, which boasts more than 2,300 bottles.

 Tucked away inside the Four Seasons Hotel, Charlie Palmer Steak offers guests an elegant dining experience complete with some of the most succulent steaks in town.
-Nothing on its savory menu disappoints, from the wet-aged beef cuts to the tempting desserts.
+Nothing on its savory menu disappoints, from the aged beef to the tempting desserts.
 The entrees are complemented nicely by an array of tasty salads and sides, like the amazing burrata and endive salad, the Maine Lobster bisque or the truffle baked potato.
 While the food is remarkable, the service is some of the best in town and makes a trip to Charlie Palmer Steak that much more memorable.
 There's even a sommelier on site who will happily pair your selections with the appropriate wine(s) from the restaurant's eclectic wine list, representing some of the finest producers in the world.